 - 5.6.1 Students may obtain a named award only by satisfying the requirements for that award as set out in the approved programme specification. - 5.6.2 Only modules which are approved for a named award may contribute towards the credit requirements for that award.
 Credits transferred as accredited learning from another institution are deemed to be approved for the named award when the transfer has been approved.
-Students may not substitute credit achieved in other modules for failure to achieve credit in modules valid for the named award. - 5.6.3 Students who enrol on more than the required minimum of credit for modules valid for a named award must declare at the point of enrolment on the additional modules which modules they wish to be included and assessed for the named award.
-Any additional credit obtained will be recorded separately, including on the Certificate of Credit. - 5.6.4 Students registered for a named award who fail to meet the requirements of that award after exhausting the referral and reassessment opportunities on standard, project or professional practice modules have failed that award and their registration for it will be terminated by the University.

-- 5.6.5 Unless an award board permits a further attempt at a module, students failing the last permitted referral or reassessment on a standard or project module which is compulsory for a named award will have their registration for that award terminated by the University. - 5.6.6 Students enrolled on a professional practice module who fail to satisfy assessment of professional competencies after any referral or reassessment as may be permitted by an award board will have their registration for that award terminated by the University.
+Students may not substitute credit achieved in other modules for failure to achieve credit in modules valid for the named award. - 5.6.3 Unless an award board permits a further attempt at a module, students failing the last permitted referral or reassessment on a standard or project module which is compulsory for a named award will have their registration for that award terminated by the University. - 5.6.4 Students enrolled on a professional practice module who fail to satisfy assessment of professional competencies after any referral or reassessment as may be permitted by an award board will have their registration for that award terminated by the University.